Débora Lyra

-Débora Lyra (born September 26, 1989) is a Brazilian actress, model and beauty pageant titleholder who won the Miss Brasil 2010 and worldwide winner of Miss Multiverse in 2014.
+Débora Lyra (born September 26, 1989) is a Brazilian actress, model and beauty pageant titleholder who won the Miss Brasil 2010 and represented her country at Miss Universe 2010, she also worldwide winner of Miss Multiverse in 2014.

 Biography

 Lyra was born in Vila Velha, but spent two years living in the town of Divinópolis.
 She was a model since age 8 and had wanted to be Miss Brasil since age 12.
 With the encouragement of her father, she soon began to participate in and win some beauty contests.
 She also landed a few modeling jobs, but at 15, she took a break from acting to work in an export company café, where she remained for four years, to help her family pay for their house.

 At 18, she met the state coordinator of Minas Gerais, who invited her to live in Divinópolis and prepared to participate in international beauty contests.
 She visited various countries such as Germany, France, Italy, Spain, Belarus, Czech Republic, United States (where she stayed for three months) and Bahamas.